Alex-II/Alex-II.github.io/_posts/2018-05-08-dissector_for_Wireshark_udp.md

 This custom dissector will be in written in Lua; dissectors can be written in C++ if performance is needed.

+If you want to set yourself up to write the dissector, see [Setting Up for Dissector Writing](/_posts/2018-05-08-setting_up_dissector_writing.md).

 ## UDP Protocol
 We're going to invent ourselves a simple UDP protocol to then build a simple dissector around it.